odpi/egeria-connector-integration-event-schema/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/org.odpi.egeria/egeria)](https://mvnrepository.com/artifact/org.odpi.egeria)

-# Egeria integration connector for Strimzi Topics
+# Egeria integration connector for Event Schemas

 This project contains the Egeria integration connector for event schemas which are read from a Schema Registry - e. g.
 Confluent&trade; Schema Registry.
 It uses API-calls to retrieve schema definitions for all subjects in all versions.
 The connector tries to match